 - Use FBX

 - if you intend to export objects with rigs and/or animation to be used in other 3D creation suites or game development.

 - if you intend to export objects with rigs and/or animation to be used in other 3D creation suites or game development (provided they support Collada).
 See also the Blender Collada module.

 - Use ABC

 - if you want to import/export a large amount of scene data.
 This Alembic format is also useful to export an animated mesh (rather than a static mesh + the armature + the animation of the armature).
-Using that animated mesh from an Alembic file can then be used for shading and lighting.
+That animated mesh from an Alembic file can then be used for shading and lighting.